Writing

 In this article series

-The PR usually changes a few Kubernetes resource requests and limits in the HelmRelease manifests.
-The description tells me why each change was picked: which containers look underfed, which ones are sitting on capacity they do not use, and whether the proposed state still fits on the nodes I actually have.
-All of that happens automatically.
+The PR changes a handful of Kubernetes resource requests and limits in the HelmRelease manifests.
+The description spells out why each change got picked.
+It shows which containers look underfed, which ones sit on capacity they never touch, and whether the new state still fits on the nodes I actually have.
+None of that is me.
 I review it, merge it, and Flux rolls it out.

 Resource constraints